jackwasey/icd/cran-comments.md

-## Resubmission
-In this version I have updated the package description to remove redundant text "This package..."

 ## Test environments
 * Ubuntu 14.10 R 3.1.3, clang and gcc
 * Ubuntu 12.04 (on travis-ci) R 3.1.2
-* Debian jessie in docker with UBSAN and clang
+* Debian jessie in docker with UBSAN and clang, R 3.1.2
-* win-builder
+* win-builder (R-devel 64 bit execution fails with hang in Rf_error(), discussed with Duncan Murdoch, likely toolchain problem on win-builder)
-* Windows 7 64 bit R 3.1.3 with gcc from Rtools
+* Windows 7 64 bit R 3.1.3 with gcc from Rtools32

 ## R CMD check results